scikit-learn-contrib/hdbscan/README.rst

 Installing
 ----------

-Easiest install, if you have Anaconda:
+Easiest install, if you have Anaconda (thanks to conda-forge which is awesome!):

 .. code:: bash